 FINAL - There will be a cumulative multiple-choice final.
-The final has been scheduled by the university for Monday December 3, at 8:00 a.m.
+The final has been scheduled by the university for Thursday December 12, at 3:15 p.m.
 THIS IS THE ONLY TIME THE FINAL WILL BE OFFERED.
 IF YOU DO NOT TAKE THE FINAL, YOU WILL FAIL THE COURSE, regardless of your previous average.
-Please note the day of the final NOW (the last day of finals week), before you make your work or travel plans for December.
+Please note the day of the final NOW, before you make your work or travel plans for December.
 If you can't make the final, you should drop the class.
 If you have a scheduling problem that satisfies the criteria for a "multiple examination" conflict (more than 3 exams scheduled on one day), please contact the Office of Academic Advising in 364 Oregon Hall to resolve the conflict.